Welcome! Thank you for stopping by my weebly website. -

 "Well, thank you….”

---The recordings at this website are mostly from live performances, daily practices with an iPod, one CD project made at Cleveland State years ago, and one studio recording project for the first opera made years ago, only.
+--The recordings at this website are mostly from live performances, daily practices with an iPod, video recordings I made during the pandemic, one CD project made at Cleveland State years ago, and one studio recording project for the first opera made years ago, only.
 I work with professional and amateur pianists at any given time.--